storj/docs/app/dcs/code/static-site-hosting/page.md

 ---
+title: Static site hosting
+docId: GkgE6Egi02wRZtyryFyPz
+metadata:
   title: Host a Static Website with the Uplink CLI and Linksharing Service
-docId: GkgE6Egi02wRZtyryFyPz
 redirects:
   - >-
     /dcs/how-tos/host-a-static-website/host-a-static-website-with-the-cli-and-linksharing-service
 ---

-You can use your own domain name and host your own static website on Storj DCS with the following setup.
+You can use your own domain name and host your own static website on Storj

 {% callout type="info"  %}
-**Static websites** serve files, including HTML, CSS, and Javascript files, exactly as they are stored on the server.
-All visitors will be served the same files.
+**Static websites** are files, including HTML, CSS, and Javascript files, presented to the user exactly as they are stored on disk.

-**Dynamic websites** use server-side processing to generate the underlying code behind each page.
-They support Create, Read, Update, Delete operations against a database.
-Web views can be custom rendered to each user.
 {% /callout %}

 ## Part 1: Uplink CLI